amyhupe/amyhupe.co.uk/src/articles/2021-11-12-design-systems-structured-content.md

 We’re effectively creating a content API that can be consumed by other applications.

-Using a headless publisher, we can then deliver whichever combination of those elements we think will be useful into the relevant platforms.
+We can then deliver whichever combination of those elements we think will be useful into the relevant platforms.

 ## The potential benefits of this approach